Herschel Space Observatory and Vela C

 This artist's illustration shows the European Space Agency's infrared Herschel Space Obsevatory set against a background image of the Vela C star-forming region.
 The space telescope launched in 2009 and ended its mission in 2013.
+See amazing photos and images from the Herschel Space Observatory's prolific mission to observe the universe.

 ESA’s Herschel Space Observatory captured asteroid Apophis in its field of view during the approach to Earth on January, 5-6, 2013.
 This image shows the asteroid in Herschel’s three PACS wavelengths: 70, 100 and 160 microns.